Adam Enfroy Logo

 CRM databases are a great way to keep track of customer purchase history.

-This information can help create targeted marketing campaigns as the right people can understand what products or services your customers are interested in.
+With this information, you can create targeted marketing campaigns as the right people can understand what products or services your customers like.

 To Store Customer Complaints